Woman Accuses Texas Police of Forced Sedation and Rape

 In a complaint filed Wednesday in Austin federal court, Jane Doe sued the cities of Pflugerville and Austin and a number of their police officers; Travis County and some of its sheriff’s deputies; the Texas Department of Public Safety and its officers; and the Austin-Travis County EMS.

-Other named defendants are St. David’s North Austin Medical Center, Austin Emergency Center, Roscoe Properties and Kim Trigo.
+Other named defendants are St. David’s North Austin Medical Center, Roscoe Properties and Kim Trigo.

 Doe, who is from Los Angeles County, California, claims the incident began on July 29, 2015, at the 1825 Place apartments in Pflugerville, Texas, where her sister lived.
 The sister had reportedly made complaints about the apartment complex to its manager, Trigo.

-Trigo then allegedly called the Pflugerville Police Department, and Officers Kyle Dimmitt, Oscar Lopez, Kevin Rowley, Jermain Williams, R. Kauff, Stewart Welch and Brandon Woodard responded to the call.
+Trigo then allegedly called the Pflugerville Police Department and falsely reported that Doe spit in her face, and Officers Kyle Dimmitt, Oscar Lopez, Kevin Rowley, Jermain Williams, R. Kauff, Stewart Welch and Brandon Woodard responded to the call.

 A week before the incident, Doe’s sister had two seizures and “Rowley and Kauff should have known of the delicate nature of her mental state,” according to the 53-page lawsuit.